Cassilias09/Cassilias09/README.md

 # Who am I 🙂
 - My name is Cassiano Sabino
-- I am a 18 years old brazilian
+- I am an 18 years old brazilian
-- Currently I am studying Computer Science at UFPB
+- Currently studying Computer Science at UFPB
+- Looking for job and internship opportunities

-# What are my goals
+# What are my goals 🚀

 - I want to become a Fullstack Web Developer
 - I would also like to be a Game Developer, as a professional or a hobbyist, whatever life brings to me

-# Technologies I have some experience with
+# Technologies I have some experience with 💡

 - HTML
 - CSS